odoo/odoo/doc/howtos/rdtraining/architecture.rst

 ============

 Both server and client extensions are packaged as *modules* which are optionally loaded in a *database*.
+A module is a collection of functions and data that aim a sole purpose.

 Odoo modules can either add brand new business logic to an Odoo system, or alter and extend existing business logic: a module can be created to add your